ZYblend/SIM_Cyber-Physical-Systems/README.md

 - A least-square observer
 -

-## License
+## Acknowledgment
+We developed these simulation systems during my five-year PhD Journey.
+Instead of using a simple differential equation, we use the real systems as the testbeds.
-If you find these simulations useful for your research or projects, please credit me by citing my [papers](https://scholar.google.com/citations?user=dn6dKBUAAAAJ&hl=en).
+If you find these simulations useful for your research or projects, please credit me by starring the repo and citing my [papers](https://scholar.google.com/citations?user=dn6dKBUAAAAJ&hl=en)!